loopbackio/loopback-next/docs/site/migration/datasources.md

    ?
 Full path to file for persistence (server only):
    ```

-3. Replace the contents of the newly created
+3. Replace content of the `config` object defined in the newly created
-   `src/datasources/{dataSource.dataSourceName}.datasource.config.json` file in
+   `src/datasources/{dataSource.dataSourceName}.datasource.ts` file in your
-   your LoopBack 4 application with the datasource configuration from
+   LoopBack 4 application with the datasource configuration from
    `server/datasources.json` in your LoopBack 3 application.

    For example, if your `server/datasources.json` file contains: